 The France pavilion is seeing some exciting changes and will be debuting its new offerings in 2020!
 During an exclusive media preview, I was able to get backstage access, and early sneak peeks of both Remy’s Ratatouille Adventure and “Beauty and the Beast Sing-Along.”
 Learn more about these upcoming attractions below.

 1 – Epcot Transformation

 The updates in the France pavilion are a part of a large-scale transformation of Epcot.
 The park will be unified with four neighborhoods that each speak to important aspects of the world and its people: World Showcase, World Celebration, World Nature, and World Discovery.
 These neighborhoods will be filled with new experiences rooted in authenticity and innovation that take guests to new destinations, where the real is made fantastic in a celebration of curiosity, hands-on wonder and the magic of possibility.
 World Showcase will continue to be a celebration of culture, cuisine, architecture, and traditions – infused with new magic.

 I had a chance to speak with Michael Hundgen, Executive Producer, with Walt Disney Imagineering about the changes coming to Epcot.
 Watch the short video below.

 2 – Remy’s Ratatouille Adventure

-In summer 2020, the France pavilion will offer even more for guests to discover, including the much-anticipated attraction Remy’s Ratatouille Adventure, where guests will shrink to the size of Chef Remy and race through Gusteau’s restaurant on a wild adventure.
+In 2020, the France pavilion will offer even more for guests to discover, including the much-anticipated attraction Remy’s Ratatouille Adventure, where guests will shrink to the size of Chef Remy and race through Gusteau’s restaurant on a wild adventure.
 Some fans might be familiar with this ride if they have visited Disneyland Paris.

 3 – Remy’s Loading Zone